ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 Tit-for-Tat
 -----------

-We start by analyzing the well-studed tit-for-tat (TFT) strategy.
+We start by analyzing the well-studied tit-for-tat (TFT) strategy.
 A peer that uses this strategy always takes the strategy that their peer took in the previous round.
 So, if player 1 plays action $R$ ($D$) in round $t$, then player 2 will play action $R$ in round $t+1$ ($D$), and vice-versa.